ibanFR/RefactoringBadCode/README.md

     - Create constructor `DocumentElement(String)` - pass arguments to the command on the constructor.
     - Use `xPathString` field in `toJsonString` method - utilize instance fields for better encapsulation.
     - Safe delete `xPathString` parameter from `toJsonString` method - remove unused parameters to clean up the method signature.
+    - Add `Element` parameter to `DocumentElement` constructor - ensure all necessary data is provided at instantiation.